waltdakind/darts/README.md

-#  :dart: Install instructions  :dart:
+#  :dart: Install Instructions  :dart:

 Uses pouch-db.
 If you do not have pouch-db installed, run "npm install -g pouchdb-server".
   (https://github.com/pouchdb/pouchdb-server for usage)